 Who we are

-ACT for the Disappeared (ACT) was founded in 2010 as a Lebanese human rights organization seeking to:
+ACT for the Disappeared (ACT) is a Lebanese human rights organization founded in 2010.

 The Team